 Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses special computers to map the location of the tumor(s) precisely.
 Radiation beams are then shaped and aimed at the tumor(s) from several directions, which makes it less likely to damage normal tissues.

 Stereotactic body radiation therapy (SBRT): Instead of giving small doses of radiation each day for several weeks, SBRT uses very focused beams of high-dose radiation given on one or a few days.
 Beams are aimed at the tumor from many different angles.
 To target the radiation precisely, the person is put in a specially designed body frame for each treatment.

-As mentioned in the "Embolization therapy" section, a newer treatment technique is to inject small radioactive beads into the hepatic artery.
+As mentioned in the "Embolization therapy for liver cancer" section, tumors in the liver can be treated with radiation by injecting small radioactive beads into the hepatic artery.
 They lodge in the liver near tumors and give off small amounts of radiation that travel only a short distance.

 Side effects of radiation therapy